To combine the right size of roller skates plates with the boots is more complex, as it seems to be at first glance.

 Hint: In any rate a proper solution.

 A shorter distance between the axles allows to corner more sharply.
 This is used by skaters, who want more turny skates.
 For example for activities, which need quick moves and strides in a small space.
-The distance between the axles for a “Sport Mount” is 3/8 inches (10 mm) shorter, than in the conservative mount.
+The distance between the axles for a “Sport Mount” is up to 3/8 inches (10 mm) shorter, than in the conservative mount.
 The axles are located directly under the ball and the ankle of the foot.

 Hint: First choice for roller dancing, style skating and advanced skaters.